 He also tied a career high with three steals in the last two games.

 Oregon State had its fourth winning season in six years under head coach Wayne Tinkle.
-OSU had just two winning seasons before he became coach in 2014.
+OSU had just two winning seasons in 24 years before he became coach in 2014.

 The Beavers were 18-13 for a second straight season, bringing coach Tinkle’s OSU record 93-96, which includes a 5-27 mark in a 2016-17 season marred by injuries and other circumstances.